Get the most out of your negatives!

 Instructor: Greg Miller

 Greg Miller's career in both fine art and commercial photography spans over two decades.
 Working exclusively with an 8x10 camera he has traveled across the US and abroad honing a uniquely humanist vision as well as work ethic photographing people, mostly strangers in often mundane moments.
+Miller has produced several bodies of work including photographs from County Fairs, Marching Band Camps and Ash Wednesday.
+The last of which is being compiled for a forthcoming book titled Unto Dust.
+This work earned him a Fellowship in 2008 from the John Simon Guggenheim Foundation.
 His work has been published in the New York Times Magazine, LIFE and TIME and has been exhibited widely in the US and abroad and held in many private and museum collections.
+Since 2001, he has taught regularly at The International Center of Photography in New York